 Why do Liverpool fans sing Dua Lipa's song 'One Kiss'?
 Lyrics, video & how chart hit became an Anfield anthem

-Some football fans might have been left befuddled as they watched the Liverpool players and fans celebrated their 2021-22 Carabao Cup win by dancing and singing along to the lyrics of ‘One Kiss’ by Dua Lipa.
+Some football fans might have been left befuddled as they watched Liverpool players and fans celebrate their 2021-22 Carabao Cup win by singing along to the lyrics of ‘One Kiss’ by Dua Lipa.

 Editors' Picks